NectarSierra/NectarSierra/README.md

-# Hi I'm Nathan 👋
+# Hi, I'm Nathan 👋

+## 🎮 Aspiring Game Developer

-- 🇧🇪 I’m currently learning at **42 Belgium** with the username: nsaillez
+- 🇧🇪 Student at **42 Belgium**
-- 🥷 My skills: BASH, GIT, C, C++, Docker & more
+- 🛠️ Skills: Bash, Git, C, C++, Docker & more
-- 📫 How to reach me: worksailleznathan@gmail.com
+- 📫 Email: worksailleznathan@gmail.com

-### Never stop learning!
+> I currently have limited industry experience, but I’m motivated, curious, and committed to growing as a developer